Kelvin and Jo chose Blisworth Church for their May Wedding, followed by a reception at Towcester Rugby Club.

 When you photograph a wedding you carry an awful lot of responsibility on your shoulders.
 You are documenting the day in picture, framing every moment, ensuring that each important shot is captured, for all time.
 Capturing memories, for the couple, their guests and for those who may not have been able to attend.

-So here I am, eager, and more back up than a Boy Scout with OCD, ready to shoot the wedding of Kelvin and Jo, who married on 13th May 2017.
-The weather was actually very warm, and amazingly dry on that day, as it had been raining non stop leading up to the wedding day itself.
-I’d come prerpared for that too, no wellies but a whole bunch of wedding umbrellas. i was lucky in 2017 that I only actually had one rainy wedding, and even the it was for only part of the day.
+It’s the 13th May 2017.
+Here I stand, eager, and more prepared than a Boy Scout with OCD, ready to shoot the wedding of Kelvin and Jo.
+The weather was actually very warm, and amazingly dry on that day.
+As I recall it had been raining non stop leading up to the wedding day itself.
+I’d come prerpared for that too, no wellies but a whole bunch of wedding umbrellas.
+I was lucky in 2017 that I only actually had one rainy wedding, and even the it was for only part of the day.

 So, back to Jo and Kelvin.
 The couple live just a short walk from the church itself, so Jo decided to walk to church.
 Jo was led by her Nephew, who was giving her away, and attended by 2 flower girls, who are Nieces to Jo.
 Kelvin’s Best Man was his eldest Son.
-A younger Son provided a Church reading.
+His younger Son provided a lovely reading at the Church ceremony.

 It was a beautiful service, with the couple and their family at the heart of it.
 During the service there was a lot of giggling, and that was between the Bride and Groom, with their Sons and Nephew.
-It was a really relaxed ceremony, the reverand joining in much of the laughter too.
-The couple took their vows and moved along to their singing of the register.
-AS always i must retreat as this is a legal document so there must be no photographs of the actual signing itself.
+It was a really relaxed ceremony, the Reverand joining in much of the laughter too.
+The couple took their vows, were then blessed and moved along to their singing of the register.
+This is a legal document so there must be no photographs of the actual signing itself.
 Those images are posed with a fake signing after the paperwork itself is in order.

-Kelvin led his Bride outside the Church, where all the guests lined up ready to capture the confetti shot, which is always great fun, and everybody loves it!
+Kelvin led his Bride outside the Church.
+All the guests lined up ready to capture the confetti shot, which is always great fun, and everybody loves it!

-The guests, along with the Bridge and Groom clambered aboard a 52 seater bus to take them to a reception at Towcester Rugby Club.
-The couple had chosen a Vintage Theme, with bunting, hay bales and lanterns, all set up externally to enjoy after the wedding breakfast had been consumed.
+The guests, along with the Bride and Groom clambered aboard a 52 seater bus to take them to a reception at Towcester Rugby Club.
+The couple had chosen a Vintage Theme, with bunting, hay bales and lanterns.
+This was all set up externally to enjoy after the wedding breakfast had been consumed inside.
 The one thing I noticed throughout the day was a large sense of fun, and a firm closeness between the families.